Up until last year, it had been a while since the Dun Laoghaire Christmas Market had taken place.

 - By bus: The 7, 7n, 46a, 46n,59, 63, 75 and 111 all service Dun Laoigher

-4. A festive spot for a day out
+5. A festive spot for a day out

-The Dun Laoghaire Christmas Market is a handy little spot for a day out, as you can pair it up with a bite to eat in one of the many restaurants in Dun Laoghaire or with a tipple in one of the old-school pubs in Dun Laoghaire.
+The Dun Laoghaire Christmas Festival is a handy little spot for a day out, as you can pair it up with a bite to eat in one of the many restaurants in Dun Laoghaire or with a tipple in one of the old-school pubs in Dun Laoghaire.

-About the Christmas market in Dun Laoghaire
+What’s taking place during Christmas in Dun Laoghaire

 Photo by Felix Busse on shutterstock.com